JartanFTW/Trade-Notifier/README.md

 ## Where to start
 Horizon is compatible with both Windows and Linux, although the setup is slightly different.
 Check out the [Quickstart page on the Wiki](https://github.com/JartanFTW/Trade-Notifier/wiki/Quickstart) for details on how to get Horizon setup for Windows.
 For Linux, it's a similar process to Windows but Python must be installed and used with the Horizon source code, instead of the executable.
+To install all third party Python dependencies required by Horizon, you can run `pip install -r requirements.txt` in the Horizon directory.

 ## How you can help
 If you would like to contribute to Horizon's development, there are a variety of things you can do.